A Nice Home

 Microwaves come in 4 main options.

 We invested in a drawer microwave at the strong suggestion of our kitchen designer primarily to regain countertop space, and couldn’t be happier with that decision.
 It’s strange for our guests, but repeat guests quickly get used to it.
-The clean look of a hidden microwave is an added bonus.
+The clean look of a hidden microwave is an added bonus, and should we ever need it, I know we can rely on professional microwave repair services to keep it in perfect working condition.

 Can we design kitchens around ergonomics and accessability?